Swamp milkweed (Asclepias incarnata)

-Swamp milkweed is an erect, herbaceous perennial wildflower.
+Pink milkweed is an erect, herbaceous perennial wildflower.
 Its showy pink flowers are slightly fragrant.
 They are born in compact terminal or axillary umbels.
 Individual flowers have reflexed corollas and an upright corona — a characteristic typical of milkweed flowers.
 Leaves are long (up to 6 inches), elliptic to lanceolate, and glabrous.
 They are oppositely arranged.
 Stems are stout, glabrous and multi-branched.
 Seeds are flat and brown with silky white hairs attached.
 They are born in pods, which split open when ripe.
 Seeds are dispersed when their silky hairs catch the wind.

-Swamp milkweed occurs naturally in floodplain swamps, hydric hammocks, wet pine flatwoods and marshes.
+Pink milkweed occurs naturally in floodplain swamps, hydric hammocks, wet pine flatwoods and marshes.
 It typically blooms in summer and attracts many pollinators.
 It is a larval host plant for monarch, queen and soldier butterfly caterpillars.